 Leandros groaned.
 “Maybe I do hate you.”

-“No, no taking back what you said now.”
+“No taking back what you said before.”

 Leandros reached out blindly, giving him a light shove.
 It was too dark to see, so Roman hadn’t realized how close they were.
 Leandros seemed to have the same thought, because he yanked his arm back as if he’d been stung.